DeepTrackAI/DeepTrack2/README-pypi.md

 The detailed documentation of DeepTrack2 is available at the following link: [https://deeptrackai.github.io/DeepTrack2](https://deeptrackai.github.io/DeepTrack2)

 # Cite us!
-If you use DeepTrack 2.1 in your project, please cite us:
+If you use DeepTrack2 in your project, please cite us:

 <https://pubs.aip.org/aip/apr/article/8/1/011310/238663>
 ```